osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 # Uninstall the adapter

-Complete the following for your operating system to uninstall an OSIsoft adapter:
+Complete one of the following procedures for your operating system to uninstall an OSIsoft adapter:

 ## Windows